Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ### 4.3.5 Analysis for Academics Group

-We observed final grade are strongly correlated with 1st period grade and 2st period grade.
+We observed that final grades are strongly correlated with 1st period grade and 2st period grade.

 ``` r
 g1 <- ggplot(student_por, aes(G3,G1,color = "blue"))+